-Middle and high school students who are both bullies and victims of bullying are three times more likely than students who are neither to seriously consider suicide, intentionally injure themselves, report being physically abused by a family member, witness violence in their family, and to use drugs and alcohol, says the Centers for Disease Control and Prevention (CDC) in a new report.1
+Middle and high school students who are both bullies and victims of bullying are three times more likely than students who are neither to seriously consider suicide, intentionally injure themselves, report being physically abused by a family member, witness violence in their family, and to use drugs and alcohol, says the Centers for Disease Control and Prevention (CDC).1

 "The findings of increased risk for bullies, victims, and bully-victims of being physically hurt by a family member or witnessing family violence underscore the association between bullying and events outside of the school," the study says.
 "A comprehensive approach that encompasses school officials, students, and their families is needed to prevent bullying among middle and high school students," the CDC concludes.